New Leader Checklist: 8 Essential Steps for First-Time Managers

 Are You Ready to Lead Others?

-Are you likely to shift from your success being dependent upon your own contribution to being dependent upon the success of others?
+• Are you prepared to shift from personal achievement to enabling the success of others?

 1. Self-Aware